Peacock: Everything to know about NBC's streaming app

 When did Peacock launch?
 When will it expand outside the US?

 NBCUniversal launched a "preview" of Peacock's streaming service April 15 for Comcast's Xfinity X1 cable customers and its Flex streaming customers.
-Peacock launched for everyone else in the US on Wednesday.
+Peacock launched for everyone else in the US in July.

 International expansion will come, Peacock has said, but it didn't specify a timeline.